 This is a sponsored conversation.

 As a full-time attorney and part-time travel blogger, I’m a frequent hotel guest.
-What I’m looking for in a hotel is simple enough – all I want is a comfortable bed and room where I can get a good night’s sleep, free wifi so I can get some work done and FaceTime my brussels griffon puppy, Bruce Willis, and free breakfast so I don’t have to wake up early to find a place to eat before hitting the road again.
+What I’m looking for in a hotel is simple enough – all I want is a comfortable bed and room where I can get a good night’s sleep, good wifi so I can get some work done and FaceTime my brussels griffon puppy, Bruce Willis, and free breakfast so I don’t have to wake up early to find a place to eat before hitting the road again.
 Oh, and I don’t want to pay an arm and a leg for all of this – I want great value!
 Totally normal, right?
 Well, maybe aside from the whole FaceTiming your dog thing…

 I’m no stranger to the Hilton brand (god, I love their beds!), but I hadn’t stayed at one of their new Tru by Hilton hotels until I recently checked into the McDonough, Georgia location.
 It was impossible not to notice that the hotel was unique from the moment I walked in.
 The lobby and adjacent common areas were decorated with modern colorful furniture, there was a pool table and games for guests to enjoy and one wall was painted with a bright mural.